keboola/connection-docs/transformations/dbt/flows/flows.md

 permalink: /transformations/dbt/flows/
 ---

-All dbt related components behave in the same way as any other component in Keboola Connection does.
+All dbt related components behave in the same way as any other component in Keboola does.
 They can be added to the flows to define orchestrated data pipelines, add schedule and notifications:

 ![](imgs/2776269000.jpeg){: width="100%" }